BayraExmapleProject/GBBSS-privacy-policy/README.md

 - Full name
 - Email address
 - Password (created during registration)
 - School-issued ID (used to access academic results)
+- Student name (used to access academic results)

 We do not collect location data, IP addresses, device details, or browsing behavior.
 Guest users can browse public posts without providing personal information, and we do not collect any identifying data from them.